jamieliu2/Format-Files/README.md

 - See pandoc.org/MANUAL.html for more details.
 Note that it's unclear whether `highlight-languages` is necessary.

 In RMarkdown header, use:
-  - `output:` \
+  * `output:`
-    \t     `[file type]:` \
+    * `[file type]:`
-    \t\t        `highlight: jupyter.theme`
+      * `highlight: jupyter.theme`

 ### Known Issues:
-- The formatting settings are not polished an may be missing some functionality. \
+  * The formatting settings are not polished an may be missing some functionality.
-- pandoc does not seem to correctly tokenize methods or attributes, giving them the same coloring as plaintext. \
+  * pandoc does not seem to correctly tokenize methods or attributes, giving them the same coloring as plaintext.
-- Non-Python languages may be highlighted oddly due to differing tokenizing conventions and lack of careful style definitions for non-Python tokens.
+  * Non-Python languages may be highlighted oddly due to differing tokenizing conventions and lack of careful style definitions for non-Python tokens.